cmkumar87/lib4moocdata/README.md

 Coursera data export
 --------------------
 Coursera exports data from its MOOCs after compeltion for use by the university that is hosting it on its platform.
-These data dumps are .sql exports from MYSQL databases.
+These data dumps are .sql exports from MySQL databases.
 A typical data export consists of the following .sql files

 Prerequisite